 View to towards St Albans from Nightingale Lane

-Principal Function / Summary

 Significant contribution towards maintain the existing settlement pattern (providing gap between St Albans and London Colney).
 Partial contribution towards preserving the setting of Napsbury Park.
 Overall the parcel contributes significantly to 1 of the 5 purposes.

-GB32 - Green Belt Purposes Assessment

-Contribution

-To check the unrestricted sprawl of large built-up areas

-LIMITED OR NO

-The parcel is located away from large built-up areas of London, Luton and Dunstable and Stevenage.
+GB32 - Green Belt Purposes Assessment Contribution To check the unrestricted sprawl of large built-up areas LIMITED OR NO The parcel is located away from large built-up areas of London, Luton and Dunstable and I Stevenage.
 It does not form a connection with a wider network of parcels to restrict sprawl.

-To prevent neighbouring towns from merging

-LIMITED OR NO

-The parcel does not fully separate neighbouring 1st tier settlements.

-To assist in safeguarding the countryside from encroachment

-LIMITED OR NO

-The parcel displays a mix of strong urban fringe in addition to rural and countryside characteristics.
-Open arable fields are of medium scale bounded by hedges and hedgerow trees.
-There are also several recreational activities in sports fields, allotments and parkland.
-Evidence of built development, mainly in the form of large housing and other buildings is situated along London Road between settlements and along Napsbury Lane.
-The A414 also dissects the parcel and is audibly intrusive.
-The variety of land uses lead to an incoherent character and strong urban fringe characteristics.
-Levels of visual openness are therefore variable due to the presence of built development.

-To preserve the setting and special character of historic towns
+To prevent neighbouring towns from merging LIMITED OR NO The parcel does not fully separate neighbouring 1 st tier settlements.
+To assist in safeguarding the countryside from encroachment LIMITED OR NO The parcel displays a mix of strong urban fringe in addition to rural and countryside chara fields are of medium scale bounded by hedges and hedgerow trees.
+There are also seve activities in sports fields, allotments and parkland.
+Evidence of built development, mainly housing and other buildings is situated along London Road between settlements and alor A414 also dissects the parcel and is audibly intrusive.
+The variety of land uses lead to ar and strong urban fringe characteristics.
+Levels of visual openness are therefore variable built development. eral recreational in the form of large ng Napsbury Lane.
+The n incoherent character To preserve the setting and special character of historic towns PARTIAL The parcel adjoins Napsbury Park HPG.
+However this area has been subject to recent re represents an important historic feature edevelopment it still To maintain existing settlement pattern SIGNIFICANT The parcel provides the primary local gap between St Albans (1 st) and London Colney (2 st) is narrow and subject to ribbon development along and to the west of London Road.
+The which limits visual perception of the Green Belt.
+Any reduction would significantly compresettlements in physical and visual terms, or overall visual openness. refore the gap is eroded Level of openness and countryside character Level of openness and countryside character Existence of built development The level of built development is high at 1.7%.
+Built de undertaken at Napsbury and ribbon development has taken place on the A414 with nurse and a business park.

-PARTIAL

-The parcel adjoins Napsbury Park HPG.
-However this area has been subject to recent redevelopment it still represents an important historic feature..

-To maintain existing settlement pattern

-SIGNIFICANT

-The parcel provides the primary local gap between St Albans (1st) and London Colney (2nd).
-The gap is 0.6km.
-It is narrow and subject to ribbon development along and to the west of London Road.
-Therefore the gap is eroded which limits visual perception of the Green Belt.
-Any reduction would significantly compromise the separation of settlements in physical and visual terms, or overall visual openness.

-Level of openness and countryside character

 Existence of built development The level of built development is high at 1.7%.
-Built development has been undertaken at Napsbury and ribbon development has taken place on the A414 with nurseries, a garden centre and a business park.
-Visual Openness Views both from outside and within the parcel are generally well screened by roadside vegetation.
-The extent of built development within and on the perimeter of the area is generally well concealed by vegetation.
-Countryside Character There are semi urban influences throughout the parcel which is disrupted by the A414.
-GB33 - Green Belt Land to Southeast of St Albans Description The parcel adjoins the southeast edge of St Albans.
+Built de undertaken at Napsbury and ribbon development has taken place on the A414 with nurse eries, a garden centre ned by roadside

+GB33 - Green Belt Land to Southeast of St Albans

+Description The parcel adjoins the southeast edge of St Albans.
 It follows Nightingale Lane to the west and the North Orbital A414 and Colney Heath Lane to the east.
 The parcel is 317 ha in size and comprises a gently undulating landscape from the urban edge to the countryside.

-Land use Mix of arable farmland, plus Highfield Park and sewage farm (disused).